whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 Insofar as you share the fundamental utilitarian concern with promoting well-being, and you simply worry that deliberate pursuit of this goal would prove counterproductive, this should lead you to accept multi-level utilitarianism rather than any kind of rule utilitarianism.

-### Global Utilitarianism Versus Hybrid Utilitarianism
+### Global Utilitarianism and Hybrid Utilitarianism

 Most discussions of utilitarianism revolve around act utilitarianism and its criterion of right action.
 But it is important to appreciate that utilitarians can just as well consider the tendency of other things—like motives, rules, character traits, policies and social institutions—to promote well-being.
 Since utilitarianism is fundamentally concerned with promoting well-being, we should not merely want to perform those _actions_ that promote well-being.
 We should also want the motives, rules, traits, policies, institutions, and so on, that promote well-being.